Scone: Bridging Composition and Distinction in Subject-Driven Image Generation via Unified Understanding-Generation

 \section{Additional details of motivation}

-The similarity visualizations of instruction token hidden states and image token hidden states from the understanding and generation experts in~\cref{fig:problem}(b) and~\cref{fig:motivation}(a) are based on experiments with our base model, BAGEL~\cite{deng2025bagel}.
-To better observe the regions with high similarity, we retain the top 50\% of regions and generate masked images.
-We group the layers into four sets (0-7, 8-15, 16-23, 24-27) based on the layer function analysis from~\cite{Zhang_2025_CVPR}.
-In~\cref{fig:supp_motivation}, we further present representative similarity and masked images for each layer group.
+The similarity visualizations of instruction and image tokens in Figs.1(b) and 2(a) of the main paper are based on our base model, BAGEL~\cite{deng2025bagel}.
+To better highlight high-similarity regions, we retain the top 50\% and generate masked images.
+We group layers into four sets (0-7, 8-15, 16-23, 24-27) based on the layer function analysis from~\cite{Zhang_2025_CVPR}.
+In~\cref{fig:supp_motivation}, we further show representative similarity and masked images for each group.

-\paragraph{Observation 1 (Comparison between understanding and generation experts)} The understanding expert provides more distinct semantic image information than the generation expert, with the image token hidden states from the understanding expert showing higher similarity with instruction token hidden states.
-It focuses on instruction-relevant regions such as candidate subjects.
+\paragraph{Observation 1 (Comparison between understanding and generation experts)} The understanding expert captures more distinct semantic information from the image than the generation expert, as its image-token hidden states exhibit higher similarity to the instruction-token hidden states.
+It attends more strongly to instruction-relevant regions, such as candidate subjects.

-\paragraph{Observation 2 (Comparison in different layers of understanding expert)} While the average similarity in the understanding expert remains higher at layers 16 and 24, the distinction between regions is most pronounced at layer 8, which provides more distinctive semantic cues for generation guidance.
-Therefore, we choose the most semantic-distinct layer 8 as the early layer providing the semantic mask, and the later layers influenced by the semantic mask are the group with the strong semantic distinction, \ie 9–15.
+\paragraph{Observation 2 (Comparison across layers of the understanding expert)} Although similarity remains high at layers 16 and 24, region discrimination is strongest at layer 8, which provides more distinctive semantic cues for generation guidance.
+We therefore choose layer 8 to provide the semantic mask, and apply it to the later semantically discriminative layers 9–15.